Fuda Cancer Hospital-Guangzhou

-Guangzhou Fuda Cancer Hospital is a tertiary specialized cancer hospital which is affiliated with the Health Department of Guangdong Province in China.
+Guangzhou Fuda Cancer Hospital is a tertiary specialized cancer hospital affiliated with the Health Department of Guangdong Province in China.
 It was designated a national key clinical (cancer) hospital by the National Health and Family Planning Commission in 2011.
 The same year, Guangzhou Fuda Cancer Hospital was honored with National Trustworthy Private Hospital by the National Institute of Hospital Administration.
 In 2012, China Hospital Association rated Guangzhou Fuda Cancer Hospital as China Public Confidence Model Hospital.
 It was accredited by JCI in 2014.

-Guangzhou Fuda Cancer Hospital has locations in Tianhe District (located in the 2nd, Tangde Xi Road, Tianhe District, Guangzhou) and one in Haizhu District (located in Jude Zhong Road, Haizhu District, Guangzhou).
-The hospital has so far received more than 15 million RMB (estimated 2.5 million in US$) of cancer research grant.
+Guangzhou Fuda Cancer Hospital has locations in Tianhe District (located in the 2nd, Tangde Xi Road, Tianhe District, Guangzhou), and one in Haizhu District (located in Jude Zhong Road, Haizhu District, Guangzhou).
+The hospital has so far received more than 15 million RMB (~$2.5 million USD) of cancer research grant.

-Regarding patients with medium or advanced cancer as the main treating objects which is treated as medical difficulty in the world, Guangzhou Fuda Cancer Hospital adopts the international latest anticancer concept in focusing on applying 3C+P treatment model that composed of cryosurgical ablation (CSA), cancer microsphere intervention (CMI), combined immunotherapy for cancer (CIC including NK and CAR-T cell immunotherapy) and personalized treatment, which aims at prolonging and improving patients’ lives in recent 10 years.
+Regarding patients with medium or advanced cancer as the main treating objects which is treated as medical difficulty in the world, Guangzhou Fuda Cancer Hospital adopts the international latest anti-cancer concept in focusing on applying 3C+P treatment model that composed of cryosurgical ablation (CSA), cancer microsphere intervention (CMI), combined immunotherapy for cancer (CIC including NK and CAR-T cell immunotherapy), and personalized treatment which both prolongs and improves patients’ lives in 10 years.

 Guangzhou Fuda Cancer Hospital remains at the forefront of cryosurgical ablation in treating cancer both in the number of treatments and types of tumors.
-Especially in treating central lung cancer, giant liver cancer, and pancreatic cancer, it makes a lot of achievements and obtains domestic and international awards many times.
+Especially in treating central lung cancer, giant liver cancer, and pancreatic cancer.
+It makes a lot of achievements, obtains domestic and international awards many times.